Hadronic Spectra from Deformed AdS Backgrounds: Hadronic spectra for baryons

-From Table \ref{t6} we plotted a Chew-Frautschi plane here represented as $ n \times m^2 $, where $n$ is holographic radial excitation and $m^2$ is the squared $N(3/2^+)$ baryon mass represented by the dots (our model), by the triangle (our model prediction) or squares (PDG) in figure \ref{bar_3_2}.
-From a standard linear regression method we obtain the experimental and theoretical Regge trajectories for $N(3/2^+)$ baryons, so that:
+Using the data from Table \ref{t6} we plotted a Chew-Frautschi plane represented as $ n \times m^2 $, where $n$ is the holographic radial excitation and $m^2$ is the squared $N(3/2^+)$ baryon mass represented by the dots (our model), by the triangle (our model prediction) or squares (PDG) in Fig. \ref{bar_3_2}.
+Using a standard linear regression method we obtain the experimental and theoretical Regge trajectories for $N(3/2^+)$ baryons, so that:

 For the linear fit in Eq.\eqref{RT_NB32} we took into account our predicted state.